Than E: World War II period broadcaster

 In the Burma Campaign, Japanese Fifteenth Army launched in an attack into Tenasserim Division (now Thaninthayi Region) in January 1942.
 Rangoon was bombed by the Japanese warplanes.
 Than E joined the Women's Auxiliary Service (Burma) (known as WAS(B)), where she was in the motor unit and drove a jeep for officers on official duty.
 On February 22, 1942, two retreating brigades of the 17th Indian Division were lost due to the premature demolition of the bridge at the Battle of Sittang Bridge.

 Realizing Rangoon could not be defended, General Harold Alexander ordered the evacuation of Rangoon after the ports and oil refineries had been destroyed.
 Than E.'s unit was to retreat to Mandalay and Maymyo (Pyin Oo Lwin).
 Before they could go there, the Japanese bombers destroyed the trains bound for Taungoo.
 At the last minute, the high command decided the WAS(B) unit would leave for India on the latest troop ship that brought in reinforcements.
 Than E's friend Mi Mi Khaing, who had an officer rank, shared a cabin on the ship with Than E. The trip took much longer than usual due to threats of Japanese submarine attacks, but they arrived safely in Calcutta.

 Although they were still Wasbees and still under their strict orders, Than E and Mi Mi Khaing took the opportunity to contact the editor of The Statesman.
 At the time, All India Radio (AIR) was about to begin a new service called External Services to broadcast to countries outside of India and she was offered a job to start up the Burmese language service of the newly established External Services of All India Radio.
 Her task was to broadcast to territories under Japanese occupation, which included Burma.

 During the closing months of 1944, as the Burmese community in New Delhi started to think of returning to Burma, Than E received an offer from the United States Office of War Information (the predecessor of the Voice of America), which coordinated the release of war news for domestic purposes and had launched a large scale information campaign abroad.
 She was flown from Delhi to New York by military planes and then by trains to San Francisco.
 She worked there from September 1944 to 14 August 1945 (Victory over Japan Day).
 The OWI was abolished effective 15 September 1945.
-According to the terms of the employment, Than E was to be given passage back to where she was recruited from, i.e. New Delhi.

-She requested the manager to give her a ticket to London instead, but the manager refused her request.
+She was given tickets to return to New Delhi, but requested a ticket to London instead, which was refused.
 She decided to stay in Palo Alto, California, with a colleague and her family and she subsequently lectured there.